 Wilson received an email from a payment service company asking if he approved $249.99 charges for services rendered and if the services provided were satisfactory before they processed the charge.
 His immediate response was that he had not authorized any charges and would challenge any charges.
 Needless to say, the charges went through anyway.

-Wilson teamed up with The Geek Squad and is still trying to recover from the incident.
+Wilson teamed up with a professional tech service but still took months to recover from the incident.
 To avoid being phished in the first place, Wilson could have called his own tech support service to confirm the message on the pop-up warning.
 He could have sought Microsoft support himself through independent channels, not through the phone number on the pop-up.

 So what do you do after your information is compromised?